Matt-Eva/freecreate-go-neo/feature-map.md

 [] - Follow Creator
 [] - Subscribe to Creator
 [] - Save Reading (allow reader to pick up from where left off)

+## Search

+Information input will be as follows:

+Logical flow will be as follows: